jenkinsci/warnings-ng-plugin/doc/Documentation.md

     tools: [[pattern: '*.log', tool: [$class: 'Java']]], healthy: 10, unhealthy: 100
 ```

-### Pipeline Configuration
+### Pipeline configuration

-Pipelines can create static analysis reports using two different approaches.
-The simple configuration
-basically provides the same properties as the post build action (see [above](#graphical-configuration)).
+Requirements for using the Warnings plugin in Jenkins Pipeline can be complex and sometimes controversial.
+In order to be as flexible as possible I decided to split the main step into two individual parts,
+which could then be used independently from each other.

-#### Simple Pipeline Configuration
+#### Simple Pipeline configuration

-The simple pipeline configuration is provided by the step `recordIssues`.
+The simple pipeline configuration is provided by the step `recordIssues`, it provides the same properties as
+the post build action (see [above](#graphical-configuration)).
 This step scans for issues
 in a given set of files (or in the console log) and reports these issues in your build.
 You can use the
 snippet generator to create a working snippet that calls this step.
 A typical example of this step
 is shown in the following example: